 My back issues drug on for what seemed timeless.
 The pain had its own schedule regardless of what I wanted scheduled.
-My badgering to my daughter to do something, anything, with Calypso finally took hold.
-She started spending time with her.
-First, lounging her in the arena, teaching her commands such as whoa, trot, etc. Then came the saddle which Calypso wasn’t very pleased about.
+My daughter was working with Calypso.
+She would lounge her in the arena, teaching her commands such as whoa, trot, etc. Then came the saddle which Calypso wasn’t very pleased about.
 She put up a bucking fit when she had it put on the first time.

 My daughter had never trained a horse before, and Calypso had never been taught.
 I know, I know, this was a poor combination, but there were no other options available.
 I unwisely thought I could assist my daughter, outside the arena, with suggestions on what to do.
 I have trained several horses, so I could see mistakes a mile away.
 I know that anyone, who is a parent of a teenager, I need not tell you, that teenagers know everything.
 If they obviously don’t, then they certainly don’t want to hear it from a parent.
 My suggestions were either completely ignored, or argued with.
 If a particular suggestion bothered my daughter enough, she simply wouldn’t work with Calypso again for several days, or even weeks.
 Calypso was punished because of me.
 I felt that, at least Calypso was receiving attention, and some training, from my daughter, so I decided to keep my big mouth shut, and stay inside when she worked with her.